I always thought speed reading was a scam.

 When you realize that rereading is no longer an option, you can’t afford to think about what you had for lunch or what your annoying co-worker said—you have to focus on reading or else you’re going to miss a lot of important information!

-If all you do are the two simple speed reading exercises we’ve covered here every day for 5 minutes a day, over the course of 30 days you will dramatically improve your ability to concentrate while reading—and, if you’re an average or below-average reader now, you will easily triple your reading speed.
+If all you do are the two simple speed reading exercises we’ve covered here every day for 5 minutes, over the course of 30 days you will dramatically improve your ability to concentrate while reading—and, if you’re an average or below-average reader now, you will easily triple your reading speed.

 For your first week of practice, just read the easy stuff.

 After the first week, you can start reading more challenging books during your practices session.
 Again, you’re not supposed to comprehend everything during practice.
-The reason you want to practice speed reading exercises with a variety of types of reading material is because you’re building a habit.
+The reason you want to practice speed reading exercises with a variety of reading materials is because you’re building a habit.

 Also, make sure to practice a lot with the types of material you read most frequently.
 If you’re constantly reading on a computer screen for work, practice speed reading on a computer screen after your first week of training.